soffyo/Dynam0RM/docs/USER_GUIDE.md

 * [Decorators](https://github.com/soffyo/Dynam0RX/blob/main/docs/USER_GUIDE.md#decorators)
 * [Conditional Operators](https://github.com/soffyo/Dynam0RX/blob/main/docs/USER_GUIDE.md#conditional-operators)

+Now that we know how to use them, let's see how to import each one of them in our project.

 ### Dynam0RX Class
 As we've seen before, when we define a *Schema* we create a new class.
 For all the methods to be available on this *schema-class*, as seen in the above examples, we need our class to extend the main `Dynam0RX` class.
 ```typescript